htrajan/ht-drawsteel/Ancestries/Devil.md

 “You silver-tongued devil.”

-## Devil Benefits
+## Devil Traits

-As a devil character, you have the following benefits:
+Devil heroes have access to the following traits.

-### Fiendish Features
+### Signature Trait: Silver Tongue

+You can twist how your words are perceived to get a better read on people.
+You gain an edge when attempting to discover an NPC's motivations and pitfalls during negotiations (see Negotiation).

+### Purchased Devil Traits

-When you create a devil character, you have 3 fiend points, which you use to select a number of the following features.
+You have 3 ancestry points to spend on the following traits.

+#### Barbed Tail (costs 1 Point)

-- **BARBED TAIL (1 FIEND POINT):** Your pointy tail allows you to punctuate all your actions.
+Your pointy tail allows you to punctuate all your actions.
 Once per round, you can deal 1 extra damage on a melee attack or [[Free Strike|free strike]].

+#### Beast Legs (costs 1 Point)

-- **BEAST LEGS (2 FIEND POINTS):** Your powerful legs improve your speed by 1.
+Your powerful legs improve your speed.
+Your speed becomes 6.

-- **EXPOSED SKELETON (2 FIEND POINTS):** Your bones are visible and hardened above your skin, granting you Weapon immunity 2.
+#### Glowing Eyes (costs 1 Point)

-- **GLOWING EYES (1 FIEND POINT):** Your eyes are a solid, vibrant color that flares to show your excitement or rage.
+Your eyes are a solid, vibrant color that flares to show your excitement or rage.
 Whenever you take damage from a creature, you can use a triggered action to curse that creature for daring to do you harm.
-The creature takes 1d10 psychic damage.
+The creature takes � psychic damage.

+#### Hellsight (costs 1 Point)

-- **HELLSIGHT (1 POINT):** Your eyes let you see through the dark, fog, and other types of concealment.
+Your eyes let you see through the dark, fog, and other types of concealment.
 You don't take a bane on attacks against concealed, unhidden creatures.

+#### Otherworldly Horns (costs 2 Points)

-- **HORNS (1 FIEND POINT):** Your cherished horns are a hardened representation of your force of will, granting you an edge on Presence resistance rolls.
+Your cherished horns are larger than the average devil and a hardened representation of your force of will, allowing you to succeed on a roll of 5 or higher with saving throws.

+#### Prehensile Tail (costs 2 Points)

-- **PREHENSILE TAIL (2 FIEND POINTS):** Your prehensile tail allows you to challenge foes on all sides.
+Your prehensile tail allows you to challenge foes on all sides.
 You can't be flanked.

+#### Wings (costs 2 Points)

-- **WINGS (2 FIEND POINTS):** You possess wings powerful enough to take you airborne.
+You possess wings powerful enough to take you airborne.
 As a maneuver, you can switch between walking and flying when you are touching the ground, or vice versa when you are within 1 square of the ground.
 While flying, your stability drops to 0 and you have damage weakness 5.
 While using your wings to [[Fly|fly]], you can stay aloft for a number of rounds equal to your Might (minimum of 1 round) before you fall [[Prone|prone]].

-- **SILVER TONGUE:** You can twist how your words are perceived to get a better read on people.
-You gain an edge when attempting to discover an NPC's motivations and pitfalls during negotiations (see *Negotiation*).